millecker/senti-storm/README.md

 | 9 | 0.180 | 0.107 | 1.521 | 0.177 | 1.016 | 54.055 |
 | 10 | 0.182 | 0.107 | 1.528 | 0.176 | 1.031 | 53.889 |

+The following table presents the throughput of *SentiStorm*.
+The throughput is measured in tweets per second at the end of the topology.
+The average number of tweets per second decreases only minimal from 1044 tweets per second at one node to 929 tweets per second at 10 nodes.
+This means that a single-node Storm cluster is able to execute 3133 tweets per second, which is only 20% less than the stand-alone performance.
+Based on Storm the *SentiStorm* topology scales almost linear and achieves 27,876 tweets per second at 10 nodes.
+These are 1,672,560 tweets per minute, 100,353,600 tweets per hour and 2,408,486,400 tweets per day. *SentiStorm* is able to predict the sentiment of each tweet of the global Twitter stream in real-time.

 <table>
   <tr>